 However, this would mean allowing guest writers to access your WordPress admin area and view other blog posts and pages on your website.

-If you’re looking for more options to accept guest posts, then please refer to our guide on how to allow users to submit posts to your WordPress site.
+If you are looking for more options to accept guest posts, then please refer to our guide on how to allow users to submit posts to your WordPress site.

 Set Up Website Traffic Tracking by Authors

-Once you start publishing guest posts, it’s important to know how they’re performing.
+Once you start publishing guest posts, it’s important to know how they are performing.
 One way of tracking their performance is by finding out which authors drive the most traffic to your website.

-This way, you’ll get to see the most popular guest blogger on your website.
-You’ll also get to know which content your audience likes, so you can accept more guest posts on similar topics.
+This way, you will get to see the most popular guest blogger on your website.
+You will also get to know which content your audience likes, so you can accept more guest posts on similar topics.

 It makes it very easy to add Google Analytics to WordPress without editing code or hiring a professional.
 Using the MonsterInsights Dimensions addon, you can identify the most popular contributors on your blog.